Shra1V32/server-rental-assistant/README.md

 - **List Users**: List all users along with their plan expiry dates.
 - **Notify Expiry**: Periodically notify users of their plan expiry.

+# To Do
+- Implement checking for authorized telegram users
+- Link user id with telegram id
+- Notify user of expiry tagging them with their telegram id
+- Implement a way to notify user of expiry before it happens

 ## Prerequisites

 - Python 3.7+